 The assets without an associated liability reflected in the table below correspond mainly to pledges issued by VISA guarantee and pledges for operating in certain markets.
-The collateral received off the balance sheet is mostly reverse repurchase agreements, of which more than 90% are sovereign securities.
+The

-3.8 Operational risk
+3.8.
+Operational risk

-3.8.1 Operational Risk definition
+3.8.1.
+Operational Risk definition

 BBVA defines operational risk ("OR") as that which may cause losses due to human error, inadequate or defective internal processes, inadequate conduct towards customers or markets, failures, interruptions, or deficiencies of systems or communications, inadequate management of data, legal risks and, finally, as a consequence of external events, including cyberattacks, fraud committed by third parties, natural disasters, and poor service provided by suppliers.